HashDash Logo

 What We Learned: Terpinolene

-As we continue to see cannabis research progress forward, we could see the known benefits of terpenes like Terpinolene increase.
+As we continue to see cannabis research progress forward, we could see the known benefits of terpenes like terpinolene increase.
 Here’s what we learned about Terpinolene in this chapter:

 • Terpinene is less abundant in cannabis than other terpenes in our guide.